remix-run/remix-website/data/posts/remix-i18n.md

 ### Location of the IP address

-This approach is based on the location of the IP address.
-There are more accurate ways to determine languages and regions.
-This approach won't provide the best UX for users.
-For example, if you're traveling to another country, you will see the content in the language of your current country.
+This approach uses the location of the request's IP address to serve the most popular language of that region.
+This approach has a couple of problems, the first being that there are more accurate ways to determine languages and regions.
+Additionally, this approach does not provide the best UX for users.
+For example, if you're traveling to another country, you will see the content in the language of that country instead of your preferred language.

 ### Accept-Language header or Navigator.languages